tc39/proposal-ses/README.md

 }
 ```

-Alternatively, we could express a similar convenience with a function
+Alternatively, we could express a similar convenience with a function for
-for helping to create an endowments record seeded with such a
+helping to create an endowments record seeded with standard capabilities such
-`FreshDate` and `FreshMath`, to then be used in a normal `confine`
+as `FreshDate` and `FreshMath`, which then may be used in a normal `confine`
 call.
-Either way, this full-standard ses-realm-plus costs an
+Either way, this full-standard ses-realm-plus costs an additional four
-additional four allocations, bringing the total to seven.
+allocations, bringing the total to seven.

-In addition to `Date` and `Math`, we can create libraries for seeding
+In addition to `Date` and `Math`, we could create libraries to seed
 the fresh global with virtualized emulations of expected host-provided
 globals like `window`, `document`, and `XMLHttpRequest`.
 These
 emulations may map into the caller's own or